Los Angeles Angels: Athletics

 The Angels have held a steady rivalry with the Athletics since their relocation to California and to the AL West in 1968 and 1969.
 Though not as intense as the Dodgers–Giants rivalry equivalent in the National League; the A's and Angels have often been competitive in their own battle for the division through the decades.
 The peak of the rivalry was during the early part of the millennium as both teams were stellar and perennial contenders.
 But even then, there were only two down-to-the-wire finishes between the Angels and the A's during that time.
-During the 2002 season; both teams were proving to be contenders as the A's famous Moneyball tactics led them to a league record 20 game winstreak; knocking the Angels out of the 1st seed in the division, finishing 4 games ahead while the Angels secured the Wild Card berth.
+During the 2002 season; both teams were proving to be contenders as the A's famous Moneyball tactics led them to a league record 20 game winstreak; knocking the Angels out of 1st place in the division, finishing 4 games ahead while the Angels secured the Wild Card berth.
 Despite the 103 win season for Oakland; they would fall in a shocking upset to the Minnesota Twins in the ALDS.
 The Angels managed to pull off an underdog victory over both the New York Yankees and the Twins, and went all the way to the franchise's first and only World Series victory.
 During the 2004 season, both teams came down to the wire: tied for wins headed into the final week of September with the last three games being played in Oakland against the Angels.
 Both teams were battling to secure the division title; however, Oakland fell in 2 crushing losses to the Angels with only one victory in the series coming in the final game.
 Oakland would find themselves eliminated from the playoff hunt, though the Angels would go on to suffer a crushing sweep at the hands of the eventual champion Boston Red Sox.
 The Athletics lead the series 527-479; the two teams have yet to meet in the postseason.